AneetaAnnSabu/Library-Management-System/README.md

 4. Customer
 5. IssueStatus
 5. ReturnStatus
-Some queries are conducted on the above tables to retrieve required information.
+\nSome queries are conducted on the above tables to retrieve required information.